raindrum/raindrum.github.io/lawsearch.md

 - For the U.S. code and a number of federal rules (e.g. rules of civil procedure), it uses Cornell's [Legal Information Institute](https://www.law.cornell.edu/).
 Unfortunately their website header gets in the way when you link directly to a subsection, so I recommend the header with [Ublock Origin](https://ublockorigin.com/), or getting into a habit of scrolling up slightly.
 - Many federal laws, like the Immigration and Nationality Act (INA) and National Labor Relations Act (NLRA), are often cited by their original section numbers (e.g. "NLRA <span>§</span> 7") instead of the corresponding U.S. Code provisions.
 Law Search supports this kind of citation for a few bodies of law, by linking directly to the corresponding U.S. code citation on the Cornell website.
 - For codified state laws, Law Search mostly uses individual states' websites, but when they aren't compatible, it uses [lawserver.com](https://www.lawserver.com/), or occasionally [Justia](https://law.justia.com/codes/).
 All U.S. states and territories are supported in some form, except for Arkansas, Georgia, Guam, and Puerto Rico, whose laws are only available on LexisNexis or on sites where generating a URL would require more information than a typical citation contains.
 - For state constitutions, it mostly uses [ballotpedia.org](https://ballotpedia.org/).
-A few states (KY, MA, ME, MD, OR, NH, NJ, and VT) aren't fully supported yet, but I'll try to add them soon.

 Note that it's entirely possible for Law Search to generate broken links, because it will create a link from any citation that *looks* correct, regardless of whether the referenced law actually exists.